by Heather T. | Jan 1, 2025 | Bed and Breakfasts, Business, Food, Lodging, Marketing, Observations, Operations, restaurants

 Two questions I ask both potential working chefs and GMs (that might be kitchen managers or GMs that are in charge of the whole restaurant or food service facility) is:

-What can you tell me about this business? (if they didn’t do their homework first regardless of the position hiring for) make it a short interview unless they strike you as a really good candidate.
-(Anyone worth their salt though will at least look at the website, the really good ones will dig around online)
+What can you tell me about this business?
+If they didn’t do their homework first regardless of the position hiring for) make it a short interview unless they strike you as a really good candidate.
+Anyone worth their salt though will at least look at the website, the really good ones will dig around online.

 Is there anything that you see that you think could be changed or adjusted? (related to the first question).